Drawing an icosahedron

 I'd like to draw an icosphere, the first step of which is drawing an icosahedron.
-There are lots of ways to calculate the locations of the vertices, such as using the Golden Ratio, but to me the most intuitive way seems to be to use spherical coordinates, which I'll talk about in terms of geophysical longitude and latitude.
+There are lots of ways we could calculate the locations of the vertices, such as using the Golden Ratio, but here we'll use spherical coordinates, which I'll refer to in terms of longitude and latitude.

 An icosahedron has 12 vertices and 20 triangular faces.
-One vertex is the "north pole" of the icosahedron, 90°N (longitude irrelevant), another is at 90°S. The other ten are distributed evenly around arctan(1/2) ≈ 26.57° north and south of the equator, five at 26.57°N, five at 26.57°S, though the two rings are offset from each other by 36° longitude.
+One vertex is the "north pole" of the icosahedron, 90°N (longitude irrelevant), another is at 90°S. The remaining ten are distributed evenly around arctan(1/2) ≈ 26.57° north and south of the equator: five at 26.57°N, five at 26.57°S, though the two rings are offset from each other by 36° longitude.
 Stated in code:

 (def vertices